mudita/PureUpdater/readme.md

     ninja
 ```

-Then updater catalog will have _PureUpdater_RT.bin_ to be run on rt1051 ready.
+Then updater catalog will have _PureUpdater_RT.bin_ ready to be run on RT1051.

 ##### Hardware tests application - RT1051

-Updater also has unit test framework which is able to run directly on the RT1051 platform.
+The updater has also a unit test framework which is able to run directly on the RT1051 platform.
-To build it use custom target.
+To build it, use a custom target.

 ```shell
     cd <build_dir>
     ninja tests
 ```

-Then tests catalog will have _PureUpdater-test.bin_ tests to be run on rt1051 ready.
+Then the tests catalog will have _PureUpdater-test.bin_ tests ready to be run on RT1051.

-### Unit tests on PC
+### Unit tests on a PC

-Tests which can be written and tested on PC easily.
+Tests which can be written and tested on a PC easily.
 See: [unittest/README.md](./unittest/README.md)